I’m a big believer in putting things off, in fact, I even put off procrastinating.

 Tip 2: Complete the task you most dread first

 As Brian Tracy says in his famous book, Eat the frog, you have to complete the task you are procrastinating on first thing in the day.
-His theory says, if you complete the task you most dread first thing in the day then it’s over and done with.
+His theory says, if you complete the task you most dread first thing in the day, then it’s over and done with.
 You can then tackle the rest of the day knowing that you are no longer under pressure to complete that task.
-However, I do have another school of thought on this that goes a little against the grain… do the easier tasks first to get you “into the flow” as seeing yourself tick of your tasks can help motivate you.
-Also, if you are constantly putting off a task, you need to ask why you are, because if this is a repeatedly being fobbed off then maybe you don’t actually need to do or maybe it will be more empowering to delegate or ditch it.
+However, I do have another school of thought on this that goes a little against the grain… do the easier tasks first to get you “into the flow”, as seeing yourself ticking of your tasks can help motivate you.
+Also, if you are constantly putting off a task, you need to ask yourself why you are doing this, because if this is a repeatedly being fobbed off then maybe you don’t actually need to do it, or maybe it will be more empowering to delegate or ditch it.

 Tip 3: Break down every task into bite size pieces

 As Desmond Tutu once wisely said that “There is only one way to eat an elephant: a bite at a time”.
 Breaking down every task into manageable bite size pieces will make them more achievable.
 We often procrastinate because we simply don’t know where to start; the task is too daunting!
 “Breaking tasks down helps us to see large tasks as more approachable and doable, and reduces our propensity to procrastinate or defer tasks, because we simply don’t know where to begin,” explains Melissa Gratias, a workplace productivity coach and speaker.

 Tip 4: Unschedule!
 Schedule your “non-negotiables” first!